LaST-R1: Reinforcing Robotic Manipulation via Adaptive Physical Latent Reasoning: Methodology

 \subsection{Preliminaries}

 We formulate the Vision-Language-Action (VLA) model as a parameterized policy $\pi_\theta$ that maps multimodal observations (i.e., visual inputs and language instructions) to an action chunk $\mathbf{a}_{t:t+H}$ in $SE(3)$ space.
-For single-arm robots such as the Franka Research 3, the action is a 7-DoF end-effector control vector $a_t \in \mathbb{R}^7$, comprising 3-DoF positional offsets, a 3-DoF orientation (represented as Euler angles), and a 1-DoF gripper state.
+For single-arm robots such as the Franka Research 3, the action is a 7-DoF end-effector control vector $\mathbf{a}_t \in \mathbb{R}^7$, comprising 3-DoF positional offsets, a 3-DoF orientation (represented as Euler angles), and a 1-DoF gripper state.
 For dual-arm systems, we extend this formulation to 14-DoF via vector concatenation.
 The policy can be optimized either through supervised fine-tuning (SFT) using expert demonstrations or via reinforcement learning (RL) via environment interaction.

-\textbf{SFT Formulation.} We assume access to a dataset of expert demonstrations $\mathcal{D} = \{(s_t, \mathbf{a}_{t:t+H})\}$, where $s_t$ denotes the multimodal observations at timestep $t$.
+\textbf{SFT Formulation.} In supervised fine-tuning, we have access to a dataset of expert demonstrations $\mathcal{D} = \{(\mathbf{s}_t, \mathbf{a}_{t:t+H})\}$, where $\mathbf{s}_t$ denotes the multimodal observations at timestep $t$.
 The policy is trained to imitate expert behavior by maximizing the conditional log-likelihood:

 While this objective enables effective behavioral cloning, the model's capability and generalization remain inherently bounded by the quality, scale, and diversity of the training data.